Ayaan0299/Ayaan0299/README.md

 ### 👤 About Me
 I am 18 years old, pursuing a BSc in Computer Science and Cybersecurity.
 Currently working as an IT Service Analyst and compete as a boxer.
-Passionate about pursusing a career in cyber security.
+Passionate about pursusing a career as a soc analyst

 ---